CTurt/HTTP/README.md

-Simple HTTP server.
-Only supports HTML files in the same directory.
+Simple HTTP server for Windows, written in C. Only supports HTML files in the same directory.